 - “Will this data encourage stakeholders to think differently about their business?”

-Use phrases like “This chart shows…” and “This data set reveals…” to illustrate key points.
+Use phrases like “This chart shows…” and “This data set reveals…” to illustrate key points but remember to tie those points to ideas that matter to your audience.

 Prepare to Be the Bearer of Bad News

 Not all data is good data.
 You might uncover something negative that will impact a business, such as data revealing a drop in revenue over time.
-Whatever your findings disclose, you must communicate them to decision-makers or, if you’re in a data program, to your instructors.
+Whatever your findings disclose, you must communicate them to decision-makers.
 It might be uncomfortable to share bad news, but your audience needs to know the truth.

 Business intelligence tools can generate thousands of metrics and key performance indicators, but most of these will provide little value.
 Instead of telling your audience about every data point, focus on the most essential and valuable takeaways.
 For example, ask yourself whether a sales increase of 0.2% over the last month is worth mentioning.